 In any organization conflict is virtually inevitable.
 People have different values, ideas, styles and personalities, and occasionally they will clash.
 These problems can range from interpersonal battles to disagreements about the direction of the company.
 For many managers, handling workplace conflicts is one of the most stressful aspects of the job.

 It might seem like a misnomer since anonymity is inherently non-transparent, but carefully crafted interactive polling questions and the open sharing of aggregate responses allow everyone to know exactly what the issues are.
-Rather than getting bogged down in peripheral details, anonymous polling allows company leaders to define the conflict in clear terms and discuss alternatives.
+Rather than getting bogged down in peripheral details, anonymous polling allows company leaders to define the workplace conflict in clear terms and discuss alternatives.

 One of the pitfalls of discussions in an all-hands-on-deck meeting is that the conversation tends to be dominated by the most outspoken individuals, and they may not represent popular opinion.
 With anonymous polling through TurningPoint response technology, even people who typically avoid the limelight have their say, and employees can contribute their two cents without fearing repercussions from managers or peers with whom they disagree.